 USERENV(2ec.2f0) 18:14:14:092 FindTotalDiskSpaceNeeded: Largest file size is 107997719

 USERENV(2ec.2f0) 18:14:14:108 Needed 118797490

 USERENV(2ec.2f0) 18:14:14:108 CopyProfileDirectoryEx: Not enough disk space on <E:\WISEFAQUSER\>

 USERENV(2ec.2f0) 18:14:14:171 CopyProfileDirectoryEx: Leaving with a return value of 0

 USERENV(2ec.2f0) 18:14:14:171 UnloadUserProfileP: CopyProfileDirectory returned FALSE for primary profile.
 Error = 112

 USERENV(2ec.2f0) 18:14:14:202 ReportError: Logging Error <Windows cannot update your roaming profile.
 Possible causes of this error include network problems or insufficient security

 USERENV(2ec.2f0) 18:14:26:677 UnloadUserProfileP: Writing local ini file

 The underlying problem was not enough disk space on the roaming profile share on the server.
-A cleanup of the end users non-business related files resolved the disk space issue.
+A cleanup of the end-users non-business related files resolved the disk space issue.

 For Windows Vista and later, the log information is stored in the Event Log.
 Under Applications and Services Logs\Microsoft\Windows\Group Policy\Operational.
-Further information of this can be found in this Microsoft Technet post, Group Policy Logging on Windows Vista
+Further information on this can be found in this Microsoft Technet post, Group Policy Logging on Windows Vista